 For more information, please visit our Comprehensive Brain & Spinal Tumor site

-Meningiomas are tumors that arise from the meninges, the layer of cells that cover the brain and spinal cord.
-In their most common form, they represent a benign, non-cancerous tumor.
-However, in rare cases they can degenerate into a cancer.
-Because meningiomas arise separate from the brain itself, they usually display a very sharp border between the brain and tumor both on MRI imaging (picture) and on microscopic appearance (picture).
+Most often, meningiomas are found incidentally on MRIs leading from a patient visit that was unrelated to the meningioma itself.
+Because meningiomas arise separately from the brain itself, they usually display a very sharp border between the brain and tumor both on MRI imaging and on microscopic appearance.
 The microscopic appearance of the tumor determines its grade, a measure of how cancerous the tumor is.
-The majority of meningiomas are grade I, benign tumors, but occasionally can be grade II (atypical) or grade III (malignant) which are more cancerous. (pictures)
+The majority of meningiomas are grade I, benign tumors, but occasionally can be grade II (atypical) or grade III (malignant), which are more cancerous.

 The majority of meningiomas can be cured or controlled through a combination of surgery and radiation therapy.
 The mainstay of therapy for meningiomas is surgical removal.
 Because meningiomas arise from the covering over the brain, rather than the brain itself, they can usually be successfully removed through an operation known as a craniotomy.
 The type of craniotomy and approach used by the surgeon to access and remove the tumor depends on its location in the brain, with the risks of surgery generally increasing for larger tumors and for tumors that grow closely to critical brain structures such as major blood vessels and nerves.
 In some instances the risk of injuring these critical structures may prevent a surgeon from removing a tumor in its entirety.

 In the event that a tumor can’t be removed completely or for small tumors that are found asymptomatically, another approach that is very successful uses stereotactic radiosurgery with tumor control rates >90%.
-Additional radiation and/or chemtherapy is sometimes also prescribed for tumors in the grade II or grade III classes if they fail to respond or are resistant to surgery and radiosurgery.
+Additional radiation and/or chemotherapy is sometimes also prescribed for tumors in the grade II or grade III classes if they fail to respond or are resistant to surgery and radiosurgery.